vinhkhuc/VanillaML/README.md

 # VanillaML
-VanillaML contains a collection of popular machine learning algorithms.
+VanillaML contains a collection of popular machine learning algorithms in Python.
 The implementations follow scikit-learn's API conventions and are made to be as simple as possible.

 ## Demos